Skip to content

 On this page

-You need to know which SD-WAN elements make decisions and which elements forward packets.
+You must know which SD-WAN elements make decisions and which elements forward packets.
 Most wrong answers confuse management, control, and data plane functions.

 Control-side elements

-Catalyst SD-WAN Manager gives you templates, configuration, monitoring, image management, alarms, and troubleshooting views.
-It is important operationally, but it is not the normal data forwarding path.
+• SD-WAN Manager: templates, configuration, monitoring, images, alarms, and troubleshooting views.
+It is not in the forwarding path.

-Catalyst SD-WAN Validator helps WAN Edge devices authenticate and discover the control-plane topology.
-It is central to onboarding and NAT traversal.
+• SD-WAN Validator: authenticates WAN Edge devices and helps them discover the controllers.
+It handles onboarding and NAT traversal.

-Catalyst SD-WAN Controllers run the control plane.
-They use OMP to advertise service routes, TLOC routes, policies, and segmentation information.
+• SD-WAN Controller: runs the control plane.
+It uses Overlay Management Protocol (OMP) to advertise service routes, TLOC routes, policy, and segmentation.

 Data-side elements

 WAN Edge routers forward traffic.
-They build encrypted data-plane tunnels to other WAN Edge routers.
-They also run BFD over those tunnels so the fabric can measure liveliness, loss, latency, and jitter.
+They build IPsec tunnels to other WAN Edge routers.
+They run Bidirectional Forwarding Detection (BFD) over the tunnels to measure liveliness, loss, latency, and jitter.

-Service-side interfaces face LAN networks.
+Service-side interfaces face the LAN.
 Transport-side interfaces face MPLS, Internet, LTE, or other WAN transports.

 User packet on Branch-A service VPN